liyc-ai/RL-pytorch/README.md

 # ILAlgo
-Imitation Learning Algorithms Codebase with Baseline of Reinforcement Learning Algorithms, all code are tested on Mujoco.
+Imitation Learning Algorithms Codebase with Reinforcement Learning Baseline Algorithms with Pytorch backend.
+All code are tested on Mujoco.

 ## Install Dependency